How to Enjoy Your Holiday and Stay on Track with Your Weight Loss

 Snooping in foreign markets and supermarkets is great fun – whether foreign means the next town over or the other side of the world.

 There's always some weird but healthy vegetable or wacky new holiday food brand to admire.

-I always pack a sturdy plastic knife, fork and spoon, so I’m ready for a hotel supper or an impromptu picnic.

-Sometimes I just keep the cutlery set from the plane.
+Pack a sturdy plastic knife, fork and spoon, so you're ready for a hotel supper or an impromptu picnic.
+Or, just keep the cutlery set from the plane.

-If you’re bringing your own, just make sure to put the knife in your checked luggage to avoid having to explain that you’re not a terrorist, you’re just really hungry!
+If you’re bringing your own, just make sure to put the knife in your checked luggage to avoid having to explain that sharp object in your hand luggage!

 Use the diet tools in Weight Loss Resources free - you can keep an online food diary and find out how many calories you need to lose weight.
 Try it Free for 24 hours.